tinscherl2/Subsample_biological_sequences/README.txt

 ChatGPT and Copilot are acknowledged for code snipplets and generation of text used in Docstrings and the README file.

 # Functionality implemented in the script
-All functions of the assignment were implemented into the python script and extensively tested with the files provided.
+Requested functionality of the assignment was implemented into the python script and extensively tested with the files provided.

 # Answer to the question: